protriptyline (Oral route)

 Proper Use of protriptyline

-protriptyline comes with a medication guide.
-Read and follow the instructions in the guide carefully.
-Ask your doctor if you have any questions .
+protriptyline comes with a Medication Guide.
+Read and follow the instructions carefully.
+Ask your doctor if you have any questions.

 The dose of protriptyline will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of protriptyline.
 If your dose is different, do not change it unless your doctor tells you to do so.